renovatebot/renovate/docs/usage/configuration-options.md

 ## platformCommit

-Commits will be performed by the platform API rather than using `git` directly.
 Supports GitHub-only.

 The primary reason to use this option is because commits will then be signed automatically, including if authenticating as an app.